Free working at heights permit + checklist

 Preview the template

-What is a working at heights permit?
+What is a working at heights permit + checklist?

 A working at heights permit is a formal authorisation document used to confirm that all safety controls are in place before workers carry out tasks at height.
 It records the scope of work, location, duration, personnel (with verified competency and tickets), and a pre-work checklist covering edge protection, fall arrest systems, anchor points, rescue plan, exclusion zones, weather conditions and worker briefings.
 The permit is issued by a competent person, accepted by the workers, and closed out when the work is completed and the area is made safe.
-Under Australian WHS Regulations, working at heights is high-risk construction work requiring a SWMS - the heights permit provides an additional layer of control and documentation.
+Under Australian WHS Regulations, working at heights is high-risk construction work requiring a SWMS; the heights permit provides an additional layer of control and documentation.

 - Systematic safety verification: confirm every control is in place before work begins, reducing the risk of falls.